Latest UK Drug Misuse Report: Summary and Key Takeaways

 Latest Drug Use Trends and Data: Key Highlights for Employers

 The Office for National Statistics has released its latest report on drug misuse in England and Wales, offering a detailed look at how drug use is evolving across age groups and substance types.
-This article summarizes the key findings into digestible sections, helping employers, policymakers, and health professionals quickly understand the most important trends.
+This article summarises the key findings into digestible sections, helping employers, policymakers, and health professionals quickly understand the most important trends.

-While some substances saw minor shifts in usage, the overall picture remains largely unchanged — a crucial insight for employers aiming to maintain safe, compliant workplaces.
+While some substances saw minor shifts in usage, the overall picture remains largely unchanged, a crucial insight for employers aiming to maintain safe, compliant workplaces.

 Overall Drug Use: Overall Unchanged

-- 8.8% of adults aged 16 to 59 reported using drugs in the past year.
+• 8.8% of adults aged 16 to 59 reported using drugs in the past year.

-- This number equates to approximately 2.9 million people.
+• This number equates to approximately 2.9 million people.

 Most Commonly Used Drugs

-- Class A drugs (e.g., cocaine, ecstasy) held steady at 3.0%.
+• Class A drugs (e.g., cocaine, ecstasy) held steady at 3.0%.

-- Cannabis remains the most used drug, with 6.8% of adults reporting use.
+• Cannabis remains the most used drug, with 6.8% of adults reporting use.

-- Nitrous oxide and crack cocaine use declined.
+• Nitrous oxide and crack cocaine use declined.

 Age Group Breakdown

-- 16 to 24-year-olds reported the highest usage: 16.5% used drugs in the past year.
+• 16 to 24-year-olds reported the highest usage, with 16.5% used drugs in the past year.

-- This age group also showed higher rates of frequent drug use (more than once a month).
+• This age group also showed higher rates of frequent drug use (more than once a month).

-- Older age groups showed lower and more stable usage patterns.
+• Older age groups showed lower and more stable usage patterns.

 Making Sense of the Trends